SyntacticKitsune/Furblorb/README.md

 java -jar Furblorb-<version>-cli.jar
 ```

-This can be used to pack a project into a furball:
+Furblorb can be used to pack a project into a furball:

 ```
 java -jar Furblorb-<version>-cli.jar --read <path to project file>.fnproj --sort --write <file>.furball